 Many landlords looking to let a home prefer to use a letting agent who can deal with a tenant directly, can help find a suitable tenant and deal with financial matters such as handling a deposit.
 They do, however, charge fees for this service.
-When choosing a letting agent it is vital that they are members of one of the main trade bodies for the property rental sector: Association of Residential Letting Agents, National Association of Estate Agents and the National Approved Letting Scheme.
+When choosing a letting agent it is vital that they are members of one of the main trade bodies for the property rental sector: Association of Residential Letting Agents, National Association of Estate Agents and the Safeagent, formerly known as The National Approved Letting Scheme.
 This ensures that they abide by a strict code of conduct.

 Please see our Letting Agent Directory.

 Advantages of Using a Letting Agent

 - The letting agent can tailor a service to best suit your needs, including finding and checking the suitability of a tenant, managing the property, dealing with repairs and organising insurance.

 - Letting agents that are registered with a trade association also have to ensure their staff are well trained and that they will offer a prompt, efficient service.